Tlee94/Codepath-Security-Week-8/README.md

 Vulnerability #1: SQL injection
 When we insert an SQL statement say ' OR SLEEP(3)=0--' in the end of a salesperson URL the injection will be sucessful and the website will sleep for 3 seconds.
-This will not work for the red or green websites.

 GIF Walkthrough:
 https://gfycat.com/gifs/detail/SnappyEnlightenedCaribou